danielcurtis/curtis-codes/content/blog/react-explained-10-steps/index.md

 render(<Component />);
 ```

 This timeline is straightforward to code in React.
-The function can also
+Hooks are declared using the
-conditionally render information depending on what state the function is in.
+following syntax: `const [name, setName] = useState("Initial Value");`

 ```js
 import React, { useState } from "react";